MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-items.md

 #### MatchOnMetadata attribute

-The `MatchOnMetadata` attribute is applicable only to `Remove` attributes that reference other items (e.g. `Remove="@(Compile);@(Content)"`) and instructs the Remove operation to match items based on the values of specified metadata names, instead of matching based on the item values.
+The `MatchOnMetadata` attribute is applicable only to `Remove` attributes that reference other items (for example, `Remove="@(Compile);@(Content)"`) and instructs the Remove operation to match items based on the values of specified metadata names, instead of matching based on the item values.

 Matching rule for `B Remove="@(A)" MatchOnMetadata="M"`: remove all items from `B` that have metadata `M`, whose metadata value `V` for `M` matches any item from `A` with metadata `M` of value `V`.